aholmes2534/.dotfiles/README.md

 ## Screenshots

-Changing destop theme is easy just define wallpaper image in sway/conf file then change the background color in the waybar/color.css file to your desired matching color.
+Changing the desktop theme is easy just define wallpaper image in sway/conf file then change the background color in the waybar/color.css file to your desired matching color.

 ![sample desktop](https://github.com/tim3dman/.dotfiles/blob/main/Screenshots/screenshot_2021-10-23_09-00-31_998931833.png)